-Potential Effects on the Likely Significant Effects Possible effects in Conclusion site due to Local Plan? combination with other plans and/or projects DM27 Self and Custom Build Housing DM28 Specialist Housing DM29 Gypsy, Traveller and Travelling Showpeople DM35 Cultural and Community Facilities DM36 Education and Training DM39 Digital and Electronic Communications DM40 Employment Land Requirement and Delivery DM43 Mixed Use Development DM44 Out-of-centre retail and commercial development DM45 Tourist facilities and accommodation AL01 Housing site allocations AL02 Employment site allocations sites.
-Policy DM08 South Pennine Moors adopts thresholds which prevent certain forms of development within a specified distance of the designated site and which require specific design responses where development is permitted (such as the implementation of SANG).
-Ribble Valley Core Strategy - Policy EN4 requires developments to achieve net gain and avoid loss of priority habitats.
-Bradford Core Strategy - Policy EN2 states that developments that are likely to effect the SPA/SAC require an appropriate assessment.
-Calderdale Local Plan - Policy GN3 prevents any development that is likely to have an effect on the European Site.
-The policy also prevents development of priority habitats unless there are exceptional circumstances The following Neighbourhood Plan policies assist with the protection of potential feeding sites: Barrowford Neighbourhood Plan policies BNDP07 and BNDP09 Colne Neighbourhood Plan policy CNDP7 and CNDP14 Trawden Forest Neighbourhood Plan Policy 9.
+Potential Effects on the Likely Significant Effects Possible effects in Conclusion site due to Local Plan? combination with other plans and/or projects DM26 Housing in the Countryside DM27 Self and Custom Build Housing DM28 Specialist Housing DM29 Gypsy, Traveller and Travelling Showpeople DM35 Community Facilities DM36 Education and Training DM39 Digital and Electronic Communications DM40 Employment Land Requirement and Delivery DM43 Mixed Use Development DM44 Out-of-centre retail and commercial development DM45 Tourist facilities and accommodation AL01 Housing site allocations AL02 Employment site allocations Pennine Moors adopts thresholds which prevent certain forms of development within a specified distance of the designated site and which require specific design responses where development is permitted (such as the implementation of SANG). policies CNDP7,Trawden ForestNeighbourhood PlanPolicy 9.
 Inappropriate management (no effect) None None No LSE.
-The local plan does not affect the management (no effect) management of the site.
-Changes in hydrology Unlikely.
-Water United Utilities and No LSE.
-Policies of both and water quality may management is Yorkshire Water Pendle and be associated with the addressed policies SP07 Resources Management neighbouring districts
+The local plan does not affect the management of the site.
+Changes in hydrology and water quality may be associated with the Unlikely.
+Water management is addressed policies SP07 and DM02.
+Further United Utilities Water Resources Management Plan (2019) states that the water supply No LSE.
+Policies of both Pendle and neighbouring districts